Cricket in New Zealand: Into the 21st Century

-Chris Cairns made his debut one year before Hadlee retired in 1990.
-Cairns, one of New Zealand's best allrounders, led the 1990s bowling attack with Danny Morrison.
-Stephen Fleming, NZ's most prolific scorer, led the batting and the team into the 21st century.
-Nathan Astle and Craig McMillan also scored plenty of runs for New Zealand, but both retired earlier than expected.
+Chris Cairns, son of Lance Cairns, made his debut one year before Hadlee retired in 1990.
+Cairns led the 1990s bowling attack with Danny Morrison.
+Stephen Fleming, led the batting and the team into the 21st century.
+Nathan Astle and Craig McMillan also contributed for New Zealand, but both retired earlier than expected.

-Daniel Vettori made his debut as an 18-year-old in 1997, and when he took over from Fleming as captain in 2007 he was regarded as the best spinning allrounder in world cricket.
+Daniel Vettori made his debut as an 18-year-old in 1997.
+When he took over from Fleming as captain in 2007 he was regarded as the best spinning allrounder in world cricket.
 On 26 August 2009, Daniel Vettori became the eighth player and second left-arm bowler (after Chaminda Vaas) in history to take 300 wickets and score 3000 test runs, joining the illustrious club.
 Vettori decided to take an indefinite break from international short form cricket in 2011 but will continue to represent New Zealand in Test cricket.

 Shane Bond played 17 Tests for NZ between 2001 and 2007 but missed far more through injury.
-When fit, he added a dimension to the NZ bowling attack that had been missing since Hadlee retired.
+When fit, he added a dimension to the New Zealand bowling attack that had been missing since Hadlee retired.

-The rise of the financial power of the BCCI had an immense effect on NZ cricket and its players.
+The rise of the financial power of the Board of Control for Cricket in India had an immense effect on New Zealand cricket and its players.
 The BCCI managed to convince other boards not to pick players who had joined the rival Twenty-20 Indian Cricket League.
-NZ Cricket lost the services of Shane Bond, Lou Vincent, Andre Adams, Hamish Marshall and Daryl Tuffey.
+New Zealand Cricket lost the services of Shane Bond, Lou Vincent, Andre Adams, Hamish Marshall and Daryl Tuffey.
 The money to be made from Twenty-20 cricket in India may have also induced players, such as Craig McMillan and Scott Styris (from Test cricket) to retire earlier than they would have otherwise.
-After the demise of the Indian Cricket League, Bond and Tuffey again played for NZ.
+Bond and Tuffey eventually returned to play for New Zealand.